“Any Old Time”

 I was fortunate enough to meet Max Kaminsky in 1983 on a bitterly cold December night.
 He was playing with a small group that included clarinetist Clarence Hutchenrider in a club on West 54th Street in Manhattan.
 The place was almost empty, and he was only too happy to sit down with me and talk about his career, especially his time with Artie Shaw.
 I found Kaminsky to be an intelligent and articulate fellow.
 We discussed in detail his time with Shaw in 1938, 1941, and finally in 1942-1943, as a part of Shaw’s Navy band.
 At times, he seemed to give himself credit for things that I suspect he really didn’t deserve the credit for.
 I will not repeat those assertions here, but I will quote from his book, Max Kaminsky …My Life in Jazz.
 (He sold me a copy that night, and autographed it.)
 That will provide some information regarding what was happening in the Shaw band in Boston (Kaminsky’s home town) in the spring of 1938.
-(Max Kaminsky shown at right – 1938.)
+(Max Kaminsky shown below right – 1938.)

 “Everything went along fine and dandy for the first few months with Shaw’s band.
 Artie was always so nice to me.
 He’d come over to my house for dinner and be charming and gracious to my mother.
 Afterward, we would walk in the park (and talk).
 My ego blossomed like a rose under Artie’s attention.”
 (3) Shaw was so kind and gracious that Kaminsky began to think of himself as Art’s assistant leader, and whatever Max was doing in that role was beneficial to the band, and not resented by the band members.